 History, tourist information, and nearby accommodation

 The origins of Thirlwall date to the period 1153-1165 when King Malcolm IV of Scotland created a barony here.
-The first baron took the name of his new barony, and built a timber manor house.
+The first baron took the name of his new barony and built a timber manor house.
 That timber manor was rebuilt in stone by John Thirlwall around 1330.
 The ready availability of stone from Hadrian's Wall meant that this relatively impoverished family was able to build a sizeable and impressive stone fortress.

-Thirlwall was laid out on an L-plan, with a rectangular block standing four storeys high linked to a five storey tower at one angle.
+Thirlwall was laid out on an L-plan, with a rectangular block standing four storeys high linked to a five-storey tower at one angle.
 The walls vary from 2.5 to 3 metres in width.

 Edward I is known to have visited Thirlwall in 1306, but it seems almost certain that he stayed at the timber manor house.

 One of the later owners of Thirlwall Castle played a part in the Battle of Bosworth.
-Sir Percival Thirlwall acted as standard bearer for King Richard III during the battle, and, so the story goes, heroically held the standard aloft even after his legs were cut from under him.
+Sir Percival Thirlwall acted as the standard-bearer for King Richard III during the battle, and, so the story goes, heroically held the standard aloft even after his legs were cut from under him.
 His heroic stand was to no avail, for Richard was killed and the kingdom lost on Bosworth field.

 A Ghostly Legend